vinceimbat/vinceimbat/content/Write using permanent notes.md

 sr-ease: 252
 ---

-Writing using [[thoughts/evergreens]] from a [[talahardin]] is taking individual insights from their original linear contexts and mixing them up into a new linear context.
+Writing using [[evergreens]] from a [[talahardin]] is taking individual insights from their original linear contexts and mixing them up into a new linear context.

 The general process is simple: